OfficeDev/office-js-docs-pr/docs/concepts/resource-limits-and-performance-optimization.md

 ---
 title: Resource limits and performance optimization for Office Add-ins
-description: 'Learn about the resource limits of the Office Add-in platform, including CPU and memory.' ms.date: 08/17/2021 ms.localizationpriority: medium
+description: Learn about the resource limits of the Office Add-in platform, including CPU and memory. ms.date: 08/17/2021 ms.localizationpriority: medium
 ---